- Is there rigorous grading?

 c) Complete this application with your professor.
 This application requires a description of the project and dates for the meeting times.

-d) At the conclusion of the term, remind the professor to write the narrative assessment so that it may become part of your file and the professor may receive the stipend.
-The assessment can be emailed to firstname.lastname@example.org.
+d) At the conclusion of the term, remind the professor to write the narrative assessment so that it becomes part of your file and the professor may receive the stipend.

 You'll need the name and ID of the student to complete the form.
 You'll also need to upload a short document detailing what the student did for the Honors Enrichment Tutorial and whether you think they satisfactorily completed what they had proposed to do.

 This form is for your faculty advisor to complete.
-Please send them a link to this form so they can complete.
+Please send them a link to this form so they can complete it.

 Eligibility: Any continuing full-time University of Tampa undergraduate Honors student in good standing is eligible.